chrislupdx/hw-rgbcal-skeleton/README.md

 * Pin 3 to +3.3V

 ## UI

+When we're supposed to Change the x-color level from off to on over 16 steps.

+does step refer to: how far an LED's color deviates from a reference color or step as in a single scanout of all 3 colors

 The knob controls the individual settings: frame rate and color levels.
 Which parameter the knob controls should be